Almost £3bn in 20 years - January bargains & flops

 Year left: 2020 (later joined Huddersfield Town on free)

-Oumar Niasse signed a four-and-a-half-year deal with Everton and would ultimately see that contract out but he only scored 12 goals in 65 league appearances for the Toffees.
+Oumar Niasse signed a four-and-a-half-year deal with Everton and would ultimately see that contract out but the Senegal forward only scored 12 goals in 65 league appearances for the Toffees.

-Following loans with Hull and Cardiff, the forward left Everton on a free in the summer of 2020.
+Following loans with Hull and Cardiff, Niasse left Everton on a free in the summer of 2020.